GP-GAN: Towards Realistic High-Resolution Image Blending: Related Work

 \section{Related Work}

-We briefly review the relevant works from the classical image blending approach to generative adversarial networks and conditional generative adversarial networks.
+We briefly review the relevant works from the classical image blending approaches to generative adversarial networks and conditional generative adversarial networks.
 We also discuss the difference between our work and the others.